telerik/blazor-docs/components/splitter/size.md

 # Splitter and Panes Size

-The Splitter respects the dimensions you set to its `Width` and `Height` parameters, and distributes the available space according to the `Size` set to individual panes inside.
+The Splitter respects the dimensions you set to its `Width` and `Height` parameters, and distributes the available space according to the `Size` of the individual panes.

 If you set the `Width` and `Height` in percent, make sure that the parent element provides the desires dimensions and layout first.